Droslj/AS-in-Small-cell-lung-cancer/README.md

 **Figure 2: PCA plot (DESeq2 run1)**

-Closer look on provided data revealed following:
+Closer look on provided data revealed following:<br>
  - Issue 1.
 The Outlier sample (SRR38500642) has a Sequencing Depth Issue with roughly 30% less sequencing data than its counterparts <br>
  - Issue 2.
 The Misclustered Control (SRR38500645) is due to Unmatched Biological Conditions.<br>